-The good in which the country benefited or the good in which the dictator and people who supported him benefited?
+The good in which the country benefited or the good in which the dictator and people who supported him helped themselves with?

-Also, does doing something “good” exonerate Ferdinand Marcos of all the crimes he committed?
+Also, does doing something “good” exonerate Ferdinand Marcos from all the crimes he committed?

-It’s just like saying Ted Bundy was a good and diligent employee despite kidnapping and murdering women and thus in telling his story these things must be highlighted in order to promote “objectivity”.
+It’s just like saying Ted Bundy was a good and diligent employee despite kidnapping and murdering women.
+Thus, in telling his story, these things must be highlighted to promote “objectivity.”

-There is a very good reason why people never use that argument for Hitler, Stalin & Mao.
+There is an excellent reason why people never use that argument for Hitler, Stalin & Mao.